 - MCP tools, internal tools, or automation that can write or execute,

-- release, publish, deploy, infra, or production-adjacent paths,
+- release, publish, deploy, infrastructure, or production paths,

 - human approvals, run history, evidence packets, and proof gaps.